2022 City Snapshots: Community Social Development

 Me and my daughter are living in a LEMR unit.
 The current maximum annual gross income is too low.
 The total net income is insufficient to cover daily overhead expenses after paying rental, gas, transportation, groceries, BC Hydro bill, and Telus bill.
 We have no extra cash in hand or cash in bank for personal life security.
 Both me and my daughter have been trying very hard to keep cash in bank.
 We are unable to buy or own a small home and will never be able to =( .
 We seem to have been living in a 'no hope city'.
 We need a better solution for life security.

-Rosanna asked almost 2 years ago
+Rosanna asked over 2 years ago

 Thank you for the feedback on current income limits under the City’s Low End Market Rental (LEMR) program.